 Conservatively Looking there!

-That changed with Apple’s own newest store along Orchard Road store at Knightsbridge Mall, it is situated adjacent to the Abercrombie and Fitch store and opposite the Mandarin Gallery.
-Despite being the biggest store dedicated solely to Apple products now (with over 230 employees), the Singapore store has to be one of the few more conservative-looking stores globally, no fancy glass architecture or elevator rising from the ground like the 5th Ave flagship/Chengdu store or expansive like a market place in Covert Gardens.
+That changed with Apple’s own newest store along Orchard Road store at Knightsbridge Mall.
+It is situated adjacent to the Abercrombie and Fitch store and opposite the Mandarin Gallery.
+Despite being the biggest store dedicated solely to Apple products now (with over 230 employees), the Singapore store has to be one of the few more conservative-looking stores globally.
+Notably, there are no fancy glass architecture or elevator rising from the ground like the 5th Ave flagship/Chengdu store or expansive like a market place in Covert Gardens.

-The two-storey store here opened on May 27 (at 10am, with long queues) and is also the first official Apple store in Southeast Asia.
+The two-storey store here opened on May 27 (at 10am, with long queues).
+Moreover, it is also the first official Apple store in Southeast Asia.
 The shop is fully air-conditioned and spans over two floors.
-It took over the space left by a fitness gym tenant about 2 years ago, where construction had been ongoing since then, where the rumors of an Apple store opening first came about.
+It took over the space left by a fitness gym tenant about 2 years ago, when construction had been ongoing since then, and where the rumors of an Apple store opening first came about.

 The Ground floor

-The shop space was designed by DP architects.
-Taking on Apple’s clean design philosophy, the ground floor of the store is laid out in white ceilings, walls and floors, with long pine wooden tables showcasing their core products like the iPhone, all laid out in neat rows across the entire floor space.
+The shop space was designed by DP architects, taking on Apple’s clean design philosophy.
+The ground floor of the store is laid out in white ceilings, walls and floors, with long pine wooden tables showcasing their core products like the iPhone.
+Products are all laid out in neat rows across the entire floor space.
 The walls of the store are lined by scores of Apple accessories, including those from Apple and approved third party manufacturers.
 All the devices here from the Macbook, iMac to iPad can be used for testing and demo purposes.
 In typical Apple store fashion, there is even active internet connection on all computers for ya Apple store surfers out there.

 Castagna stone staircases and upper forum

-Prominently flanking the side walls of the store are two Twin curved Castagna stone staircases, which are the architectural highlight of Orchard Road store, it starts off curving on the left, spiraling in a half-arc towards the second store level.
+Prominently flanking the side walls of the store are two Twin curved Castagna stone staircases.
+These are the architectural highlight of Orchard Road store.
+Noticeably, it starts off curving on the left, spiraling in a half-arc towards the second store level.
 The same philosophy of less is more still resonates on the upper floor, but with more vegetation.
 The upper floor is fresh, bright and airy, a surprising nice place to hang and chill out.

 The store regularly conducts free hands-on educational sessions on topics of interest, examples of such topics when I was there includes photography, coding or even how to use your Mac or iOS devices, just check the schedules for updates.
 These sessions are conducted in a space called the Forum on the second level.
 A large LCD screen sits at the center of the forum with short wooden benches and break-out tables used for audience seating.
 Rows of potted plants and high chairs populate the remainder of the available space here.

-The key user experience which differentiates third party resellers from the official store is the Apple Genius, comprising of the Genius bar, which serves as a training and concierge-style tech support station, where training and sharing sessions are taught to customers in-store.
-This is of course brought to you by the Genius staff themselves, which you can easily identify through in their iconic blue T-shirts.
+The key user experience which differentiates third party resellers from the official store is the Apple Genius.
+This comprises of the Genius bar, which serves as a training and concierge-style tech support station.
+Here, training and sharing sessions are taught to customers in-store.
+This is of course brought to you by the Genius staff themselves.
+You can easily identify through in their iconic blue T-shirts.